MasterKano/BITS/Jigoro Scroll.md

 # 4. GENERAL REQUIREMENTS
 ==============================

-## 4.1 Transcript Origin
+## 4.1 Transcript Origin (Source of Truth)
 ---------------------
 All content shall be transcript-derived.
 The only permitted synthesis beyond verbatim transcript is:
 - Concise volume/chapter headers where the transcript lacks explicit titles, as described in Section 7A, and
 - Minimal phrasing adjustments required for clarity while preserving intent.

-## 4.2 Single-File Concept
+## 4.2 Single-File Concept (Continuity)
 -----------------------
 Output shall conceptually exist as a single markdown document:
-- The assistant provides sectioned content suitable for .md/.txt assembly.
+- The assistant provides parts suitable for assembly (BIO contents → Sections 0–8 → Annexes A–E).
-- The user manually assembles the final document by copying sections in order (BIO contents → 0–8 → Annexes).
+- The user assembles the final document by copying parts in order.
-- The assistant shall not attempt to create or export the final file.

 ## 4.3 Elite-Note Format
 ---------------------